Skip to main content

 Our goal is to assemble a Board of Directors that brings to Dyne a variety of perspectives and skills derived from high quality business and professional experience.
 The Board has not adopted a formal policy with respect to diversity, but believes that our directors, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
 In this regard, the Board takes into consideration the diversity (for example, with respect to gender, race and national origin) of our Board members.
 The Board believes that the background and qualifications of the Board of Directors, considered as a group, should provide a significant mix of experience, knowledge and abilities that will allow the Board of Directors to fulfill its responsibilities.
 Our directors’ performance and qualification criteria are reviewed periodically by the Nominating and Corporate Governance Committee of the Board of Directors.

-Details on our corporate governance guidelines and charters for all committees are available here.
+Details on our Corporate Governance Guidelines and charters for all committees are available here.
 The following are highlights of our corporate governance practices:

 • Separate role for CEO and Chairman of the Board